 Select a an exam type

-Students need to have a 2:1 Honours degree in a relevant subject, an appropriate standard of English and adequate financial support.
-The requirements also allow for entry based on comparable ability, as indicated by a good UK MSc performance or a lower first degree performance plus substantial relevant experience.
-Learn more about entry requirements.
+You will need a 2:1 Honours degree in a relevant subject, an appropriate standard of English, and adequate financial support.
+You may also be considered if you can demonstrate comparable ability, such as a good performance in a UK MSc or a lower first degree combined with substantial relevant experience.

 Students living in